ltzone/Full-Iso-Recursive-Types/README.md

    2. `git clone -b coq8.10 https://github.com/plclub/metalib`
    3. `cd metalib/Metalib`
    4. `make install`

+> For checking proofs of the paper, you can already stop here and use the provided
+> `syntax_ott.v` and `rules_inf.v` files.
+> We have already built these files, which are generated by the `LNgen` and `Ott`
+> tools.
+If you want to modify the rules, you can follow the rest of the instructions
+> below to install `LNgen` and `Ott`:

 3. Make sure `Haskell` with `stack` is installed, then install `LNgen`:
    1. Open terminal